Don’t forget to check out our User Guides for detailed info on various topics.

 If you are attempting to complete the Wi-Fi Setup steps but your network isn’t showing up when you hit “Scan”, here are a few tips and things to watch out for:

-Your DynaMount should be able to connect to most typical Wi-Fi routers (assuming it is 802.11 b/g/n compatible, which most are).
+Your DynaMount should be able to connect to most typical Wi-Fi routers.
 If you can’t get it to connect while completing the Wi-Fi Setup steps, here are a few things to try:

 IMPORTANT!
 Please note the location of the SETUP button in the photo below.
 Take care to not confuse this with the RESET button, which is right next to the DC power jack.